-The long-term creditor of £71k is in respect of funds received from a developer for a deposit relating to a section 38 agreement, which will be returned to the developer at the end of the development if all conditions are met.
+The long-term creditor of £71k in 20/21, in respect of funds received from a developer for a deposit relating to a section 38 agreement, has been largely returned to the developer in 21/22.

-During the year the Council leased out a number of residential properties in respect of the Peach Place regeneration project to a subsidiary company, Berry Brook Homes Limited.
-There are 3 leases each of which has a 30 year term with a break clause after 10 years and lease premiums totalling £6.7m were received by the Council at the inception of the lease.
+The Council leases out a number of residential properties in respect of the Peach Place regeneration project to a subsidiary company, Berry Brook Homes Limited.
+There are 3 leases each of which has a 30-year term with a break clause after 10 years and lease premiums totalling £6.7m were received by the Council at the inception of the lease.
 The leases do not transfer all the risks and rewards of ownership to the lessee and, accordingly, these leases have been classified as operating leases.
 The lease premium is to be recognised in income over the initial lease term of 10 years as follows: